agoodusernam/CGL/README.md

 6. Also make sure you have downloaded GLFW for this project (unless you used vcpkg, it does that automatically)
 7. Now you should have CGL installed and ready to use.
 8. If you need any help join the official [CGL Discord](discord.gg/JrsCsKBDtM)

+## Linux and MacOS
+> [!NOTE]
+> This will be very similiar to the guide above if:<br>
+> You're using CLion, QT Creator or Code::Blocks<br>
+> Otherwise you might want to watch a tutorial on how to include additional include directories and libraries.